-This course will focus on the changing definitions of national and international security.
-This will include an examination of the development of international norms relating to intervention, the affect of non-state actors (terrorists) in the system, and the changes in the concept of national security at the state level that have occurred as a result.
+This course will focus on the changing definitions of security.
+This will include an examination of the development of international norms relating to intervention, the affect of non-state actors in the system, and the changes in the concept of national security at the state level that have occurred as a result.